In accordance with federal regulations set forth by The

 Information on the university's academic programs, degree

-offerings, and plans for future programs is available from the Office of
+offerings, and plans for future programs is available in the Orange Coast College Catalog

 Degrees and Certificates